 Summary

 Grounded theory analysis of the data identified six categories.
 ‘The corrosion of good work: an ethos in decline’ thus refers to participants’ sense of their professional values and integrity being undermined.
 ‘Cultural change’ refers to staff perception of emphasis on regulation, performance management and proceduralisation.
 Alongside the anxiety that system reform generated, conflicting feelings were aroused and their certainty in the intrinsic ‘goodness’ of their work was shaken.
-Using a psychodynamic lens to interpret the findings, three unconscious organisational defences were apparent in the work place and labelled ‘Caring clinicians and uncaring managers’, ‘Contesting professional spaces’, ‘Disconnecting and isolation’.
-The sixth category ‘Consequences’ describes the impact of the working culture
+Using a psychodynamic lens to interpret the findings, three unconscious organisational defences were apparent in the work place and labelled ‘Caring clinicians and uncaring managers’, ‘Confusion regarding professional roles , ‘Disconnecting and isolating’.
+The sixth category ‘Staff departing and increasing risk for clients’ describes the impact of the working culture

 Discussion

 Staff within this CMHT perceived a significant cultural shift taking place within the service.
 They described an increasing bureaucracy and depersonalisation in their work, whereby staff were pulled away from direct contact with their clients.
-This is reminiscent of the practices outlined by previous researchers (Menzies Lyth, 1959; Morante, 2005; Rizq, 2011), which function as organisational defences against the vulnerabilities and anxiety of working with this client group.
-The concept of ‘virtualism’ (Hogget, 2010; Miller, 2005) refers to how an ‘audit surface’ stands in for a real relationship with clients.
+These are instances of the practices outlined by previous researchers (Menzies Lyth, 1959; Morante, 2005; Rizq, 2011), which function as organisational defences against the vulnerabilities and anxiety of working with this client group.
+The concept of ‘virtualism’ (Hogget, 2010; Miller, 2005) refers to how an ‘audit surface’ stands in for a real relationship with fellow professionals and clients.
+Relations of conflict between professionals are displaced onto bureaucratic structures, that function as social defences through which regulators project blame onto practitioners for non-compliance, while practitioners project blame onto regulators for excessive bureaucracy (McGivern & Ferlie, 2007).
 It appears that ever-increasing bureaucracy acts as an ‘anti-task’, meaning that the primary task of the organisation (caring for clients) has become too difficult or poorly defined and thus staff members find another task to avoid carrying it out.
 In this case, therefore, bureaucracy enables staff to avoid face-to-face contact with clients and experiencing the client’s pain or vulnerability.
 According to Hoggett (2010) and Long (2008) this represents one of the ‘perverse’ social defences which occur as a consequence of the regulatory culture now prevalent within public services.
 According to Long (2008, p.248), ‘perverse social defences’ emerge under certain social and organisational conditions, such as individual pleasure at the expense of mutuality; the use of accomplices in an instrumental social relation; and the self-perpetuation or closed-ness of the perverse dynamic.

 Ballatt & Campling (2014) describe ‘corrupting forces’ which are responsible for this ‘perverse’ culture taking hold in the NHS.
 Firstly, the promotion of a market economy which has brought into being a commodified view of service requirements at odds with prioritising the needs of vulnerable clients.
 Secondly, the industrialisation of healthcare, which has heralded a replacement of clinical skills with mechanical processes and systems such as manualised on-line therapy.
 Thirdly, excessive regulation and performance management.
 They argue that a disproportionate focus on these activities fosters a culture of suspicion in public sectors.